 About The Distillery Press

 The Distillery Press is founded on a simple yet critical premise: time is a precious resource.
-Therefore, education in resistance and unconventional warfare must be both effective and efficient.
-In an era where the demands on military professionals, resistance stakeholders, and practitioners of irregular warfare leave little room for academic deep dives.
+Therefore, education in resistance and unconventional warfare must be both effective and efficient in an era where the demands on military professionals, resistance stakeholders, and practitioners of irregular warfare leave little room for academic deep dives.
 The Distillery Press responds with a clear solution.
 It distills essential knowledge—drawn from history’s most impactful works—into concise, actionable insights.

-Masters of Resistance Trilogy
+Series 1: Masters of Resistance

 Mao Zedong’s Principles of People’s War